inspec/inspec/docs-chef-io/content/inspec/cli.md

 * `--proxy-command=PROXY_COMMAND`
     Specifies the command to use to connect to the server.
 * `--reporter=one two:/output/file/path`
-    Enable one or more output reporters: cli, documentation, html, progress, json, json-min, json-rspec, jUnit.
+    Enable one or more output reporters: CLI, documentation, HTML, progress, json, json-min, json-rspec, jUnit.
 * `--self-signed`, `--no-self-signed`
     Allow remote scans with self-signed certificates (WinRM).
 * `--shell`, `--no-shell`